How hot is the source spring?

-Yes.
-However, no glass containers or outside alcohol are allowed in the pools area.
-Food is available at our Canteen snack shop and alcohol is for sale with a valid I.D.
+No, the Springs Resort does not allow visitors to bring in outside food or beverages for safety reasons.
+Also, no glass containers or outside alcohol are allowed in the pools area.
+Food is available at our Barefoot Grill and our Canteen sells smoothies and assorted alcohol with the display of a valid I.D.
 Please clean up after yourself to ensure everyone enjoys their soaking experience; we provide trash receptacles throughout the property.

 What if I don't have my bathing suit with me?

 No, problem.
 We have a large number of mens, womens, and childrens suits for sale in the Bath House and ladies fashion swimwear in our Pahgosa Spa boutique.